 - Combine the milk, butter, salt, and sugar in a saucepan.
 Turn the heat to low and stir the mixture often until the sugar dissolves.

-- Slowly, whisk in the eggs and continue to stir the mixture until it begins to thicken (it should resemble the consistency of sweetened condensed milk).
+- Slowly, whisk in the eggs and continue to stir the mixture until it begins to thicken, about 15-20 minutes (it should resemble the consistency of sweetened condensed milk).
 Note: If you let the mixture sit too long, the eggs will cook and begin to scramble.

 - Add the poppy seeds into the sauce pan and stir to combine.
 Remove the poppy seed filling from heat and allow it to cool at room temperature.